ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch04_pref.md

 ### Preferences And Existence

-If I say “I like ice cream,” na only one word get different meaning for that sentence.
+If I say “I like ice cream”, na only one word get different meaning for that sentence.
 As e clear, “I” dey exist, since I dey express wetin I prefer personally.
 As e take clear, “ice cream” also dey exist for reality.
 Anyhow as e be, d word “like” dey give many problems.

 How we dey prefer no dey exist for reality as we take wan get am.
 If you dey very curious, you go follow me normal around and record every time I eat ice cream, and e go fit give good basis for  experience to take establish wetin I prefer.
 E dey possible say e fit exist, anyhow as e be, say na fact say I be masochist, and kon dislike ice cream well well, kon prefer to suffer myself with taste wey nor good – and I kon confuse you by to dey claim say I  like am.